jesus-escalona/handly_web/README.md

 # HANDLY SEARCH

-Single-Page Web app that helps yoy get an estimate for your relocation needs, and matching you with different moving companies.
+Single-Page Web app that helps you get an estimate for your relocation needs, and matching you with different moving companies.

 ## Getting Started
 ```